Steven Kwan

-Steven Kwan (born September 5, 1997) is an American professional baseball outfielder for the Cleveland Guardians of Major League Baseball (MLB).
+Steven Robert Kwan (born September 5, 1997) is an American professional baseball left fielder for the Cleveland Guardians of Major League Baseball (MLB).
 He made his MLB debut in 2022.

-Born and raised in the San Francisco Bay Area, Kwan played three years of college baseball at Oregon State University before being selected by the Cleveland Indians in the fifth round of the 2018 MLB draft.
+Born in Los Gatos, California and raised in Fremont, California, Kwan played three years of college baseball at Oregon State University before being selected by Cleveland in the fifth round of the 2018 MLB draft.
 He was a member of their minor league system for four years before making Cleveland's Opening Day roster in 2022, quickly becoming a part of their starting lineup, playing all three outfield positions.
-Following the conclusion of his rookie year, he earned a Gold Glove Award for his defense in left field and was a finalist of American League Rookie of the Year.
+Following the conclusion of his rookie year, he earned a Gold Glove Award for his defense in left field and was a finalist for AL Rookie of the Year.
+Kwan is a two-time MLB All-Star and four-time Gold Glove winner.

 Amateur career

 Kwan attended Washington High School in Fremont, California, where he batted .462 as a senior in 2015.
 After graduating, he enrolled at Oregon State University where he played college baseball for the Beavers.
 As a freshman in 2016, he played in 35 games in which he hit .215.
 He later said that, as a freshman, he did not feel he belonged at Oregon State among their "high recruits."
 He sat out two months of the season and had to visit with a sports psychologist.
 His play improved in 2017 as a sophomore and he appeared in 55 games (making 42 starts), batting .331 with one home run, 18 runs batted in (RBIs), six doubles, and eight stolen bases.
 After the 2017 season, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.

 As a junior in 2018, Kwan played in 66 games and hit .355/.463/.457 with two home runs, 41 RBIs, and 14 stolen bases.
 He batted leadoff ahead of Nick Madrigal, Trevor Larnach and Adley Rutschman and helped lead the Beavers to a national championship in the 2018 College World Series.
 After his junior year, he was selected by the Cleveland Indians in the fifth round of the 2018 Major League Baseball draft.